-When the COVID-19 virus was first identified, many assumed that the dental and orthodontic industry would be the hardest hit.
-This initial distinction of dental offices being high-risk environments came from the degree of close contact between dental health providers and their patients.
+When the COVID-19 virus was first identified, many assumed that the oral health industry would be the hardest hit.
+This initial distinction of dentistry offices being high-risk environments came from the degree of close contact between oral health providers and their patients.
 Yet, even during the height of the COVID-19 outbreak, the infection rate in oral health offices among patients remained surprisingly low, directly conflicting with this initial prediction.

-While this low transmission rate is partially due to procedures that were in place before the pandemic, many dental offices are employing the use of new infection control protocols specifically designed to protect patients and staff from exposure to COVID-19.
+While this low infection rate is partially due to procedures that were in place before the pandemic, many health offices are employing the use of new infection control protocols specifically designed to protect patients and staff from exposure to COVID-19 when going to the dentist.

-Low Rates of Infection Within Dental and Orthodontic Offices and Labs
+Low Rates of Infection Within Orthodontic and Dentistry Businesses

 By nature, dental and orthodontic offices involve prolonged close contact which can be challenging to contend with during the pandemic.
-One of the big risks for COVID-19 transmission is the tools that dental health professionals use to provide care.
-Dental office products such as drills, air-water syringes, and ultrasonic scalers can create a dangerous spray of COVID-19 droplets, which are aerosolized and have the potential to linger in the air for up to three hours.
+One of the big risks for COVID-19 transmission is the tools that these health professionals use to provide care.
+Dental equipment such as drills, air-water syringes, and ultrasonic scalers can create a dangerous spray of COVID-19 droplets, which are aerosolized and have the potential to linger in the air for up to three hours.

-Associate Dean of Clinical Affairs at the University of Maryland School of Dentistry in Baltimore, Louis G. DePaola puts it best stating, “Dentists are typically 12 to 18 inches away from their patients…to do their work dentists have to lean close into what currently is the most infectious part of a person if they have COVID-19—their mouth.”
-However, despite that risk, plenty of dental and orthodontic practices are still able to effectively mitigate the risk of COVID-19 exposure.
+According to dentist experts, Associate Dean of Clinical Affairs at the University of Maryland School of Dentistry in Baltimore, Louis G. DePaola puts it best stating, “Dentists are typically 12 to 18 inches away from their patients…to do their work dentists have to lean close into what currently is the most infectious part of a person if they have COVID-19—their mouth.”
+However, despite that risk, plenty of practices are still able to effectively mitigate the risk of COVID-19 exposure.

-According to a study published by the American Dental Association, less than 1 percent of dentists across the nation have been diagnosed with COVID-19.
+A study published by the American Dental Association, less than one percent of dentists in the US have been diagnosed with COVID-19.
 This study surveyed roughly 2,200 dentists in June of 2020.
 Of those surveyed, 82 percent stated that they were asymptomatic a month before they were studied, and 17 percent reported that they had received a test for COVID-19.
-This remarkably small number of cases showcases just how effective sanitization and viral countermeasures can be.
+This remarkably small number of dental industry cases showcases just how effective safe dentistry through sanitization and viral countermeasures can be.

-How You Can Protect Your Dental and Orthodontic Practice from Spreading COVID-19
+How You Can Protect Your Practice from Spreading COVID-19

 - Surgical masks